 - Since 2016, the Authority has converted and renovated six (6) of its public housing communities (Oyster Point, Brighton, Cypress Terrace, Orcutt Townhomes III, Lassiter Courts and Spratley House), under the Rental Assistance Demonstration (RAD) program.
 A total of 458 residential units have been converted. - NNRHA, in conjunction with planning and underwriting the Orcutt Townhomes RAD conversion, its seventh, has received a CHAP contract, secured a set aside of LIHTC and a commitment for equity.
 A related NNRHA application for \$2.1 million has been submitted to the Virginia Department of Housing and Community Development (VADHCD).
 Subject to this approval, this funding will be combined with the aforementioned monies and \$3.887 million in Capital Program funds and included in a RAD financing plan to be submitted to HUD.
 This approval will be followed by receipt of a RAD conversion commitment (RCC) and closing on this conversion.
 Thereafter, residents will be temporarily relocated to enable renovations to begin.
-Such work will take from 10-11 months to complete followed by the return of residents to the project.

-- Completed the Marshall Courts Phase V renovations, which are a continuation of the ongoing comprehensive renovations of this community.
+Such work will take from 10-11 months to complete followed by the return of residents to the project. - Completed the Marshall Courts Phase V renovations, which are a continuation of the ongoing comprehensive renovations of this community.
 This phase included twenty (20) residential apartments.
 The upgrades include removal of mansard roofing and exterior renovations, new windows and exterior doors, new lighting (interior and exterior), construction of new porches, stoops and roofs, removal and replacement of plumbing fixtures and water heaters, replacement of HVAC equipment, renovations to the kitchens including new cabinets and appliances, new flooring throughout the units and renovated bathrooms. - In late 2020, NNRHA began Marshall Courts Phase VI renovations.
 This phase involves the renovations of twelve (12) residential four (4) bedroom apartments.
 Exterior upgrades include new roofing, exterior siding, windows, and doors.
 Other improvements include LED lighting, (interior and exterior), new electrical upgrades and new fixtures.
-Renovations also include replacing water heaters, kitchen and bathroom fixtures, HVAC equipment, new kitchen cabinets, appliances and new flooring throughout the apartment units.
-Renovations were completed in 2021. - In October 2023, RAD closing took place for the conversion of Orcutt Townhomes I, a 40 unit townhouse apartment property.
-Residents were temporarily relocated to enable renovations to begin.
-It is anticipated that work will take 10-11 months to complete followed by the return of residents to the project. - In October 2023, NNRHA received a HUD approval for Marshall Courts Phase VII-the demolition of 88 apartment units.
-Demolition activities are slated to begin in spring of 2024.
-NNRHA received tenant protection vouchers for the families that will be relocated. - In 2019, NNRHA approved the issuance of \$34,780,000 of Multifamily Housing Revenue Bonds to assist two developers in financing a portion of the cost of acquiring, constructing, renovating, rehabilitating, and equipping the multifamily residential rental housing communities.
+Renovations also include replacing water heaters, kitchen and bathroom fixtures, HVAC equipment, new kitchen cabinets, appliances and new flooring throughout the apartment units. - In 2019, NNRHA approved the issuance of \$34,780,000 of Multifamily Housing Revenue Bonds to assist two developers in financing a portion of the cost of acquiring, constructing, renovating, rehabilitating, and equipping the multifamily residential rental housing communities.
 Renovation work associated with those two communities were completed in 2020.
-The two developers were: 617 Adams Drive LLC \$16,780.000 and Harbour-Newport News Limited Partnership \$18,000.000. - In 2019, HOME Program loan funds of \$250,000 were approved for Huntington Village Apartments to assist in the construction of 96 apartment units for low to moderate income families. - Multifamily Housing Revenue Bonds in the amount of \$18,000,000 and \$7,500,000 were approved in 2020 to assist two developers that are constructing, acquiring, and renovating multifamily residential rental housing projects.
-The two developers were: Woodlands at Oyster Point \$18M and Carrier Point II Apartments \$7.5M. - In 2021, Multifamily Revenue Bonds in the amount of \$24,000,000 and \$1,000,000 were approved to assist two developers in acquiring, constructing, and renovating multifamily residential rental housing projects.
-The two projects were: Denbigh Trace Apartments \$24,000,000 and Newport Harbour Apartments-\$1,000.000. - In 2022, NNRHA approved the issuance of Multifamily Revenue Bonds to assist three developers in financing a portion of the cost of acquiring, constructing, renovating, rehabilitating, and equipping 3 residential housing communities.
-The three developments were the Woodlands at Oyster Point \$19,999,000, City Line Apartments \$35,000,000, and Stewart Gardens Apartments \$71,000,000.
+The two developers were: 617 Adams Drive LLC \$16,780.000 and Harbour-Newport News Limited Partnership \$18,000.000. - Multifamily Housing Revenue Bonds in the amount of \$18,000,000 and \$7,500,000 were approved in 2020 to assist two developers that are constructing, acquiring, and renovating multifamily residential rental housing projects.
+The two developers were: Woodlands at Oyster Point \$18M and Carrier Point II Apartments \$7.5M.